new carpet today is more challenging than ever. As far back as the early

 down the street with a lower price.
 The only thing Mrs. Jones had to do was

-write down the name of the mill, the style name and number and take that
+write down the name of the mill, the style name and color and take that

-information to the next carpet retailer.
-Upon arrival, the next store owner
+information to the next carpet retailer down the street.
+Upon arrival, the next

-would easily be able to offer Mrs. Jones the exact same carpet for a little bit
+carpet store would easily be able to offer Mrs. Jones the exact same carpet for

 less, and not have to spend two hours selling Mrs. Jones.